SmirnovAlexander/DBMS/README.md

     - create procedure to track dynamical errors
     - create function or procedure that may lead to dynamical error
-    - execute appearence and track of 3 dynamical errors in `debug_log`
+    - execute appearance and track of 3 dynamical errors in `debug_log`

 ## Homework 4.
 10.10.20